Discussion: (17 comments)

 The top marginal tax rate was 91% during the 1950s.
 Here’s why we can’t go back:

-1. The 1950s was no Golden Age.
+1. The 1950s were no Golden Age.
 The U.S. economy grew by an average of 3.4% a year between 1948 and 2007.
 How did the 1950s do in comparison?
-If you measure the 1950s from 1950 to 1959, it did a bit better than average, growing at an annual rate of 3.6%.
-If you measure the decade from 1951 to 1960, it grew at a below average 3.0% rate.
+If you measure the 1950s from 1950 to 1959, it did a bit better than average, growing at an annual rate of 4.2%.
+If you measure the decade from 1951 to 1960, it grew at 3.6% rate, a bit above average.
 The period also saw three recessions, July 1953-May 1954, August 1957-April 1958, and April 1960-February 1961.
 Now, overall, it was a strong period for the economy, especially for folks with still-fresh memories of the Great Depression.
 But recall that John F. Kennedy’s 1960 presidential campaign said he would “get this country moving again.”
 That’s a slogan a politician uses after a decade of stagnation, not hypergrowth.
 (Of course, JFK sharply cut taxes and the economy boomed.)

 2. Real tax rates were a lot lower.
 Even Levine concedes that “not many people paid that much.
 Only three baseball players — Ted Williams, Joe DiMaggio and Willie Mays — got there.”
 Indeed, the top effective tax rate was probably somewhere between 50-60% because of a tax code full of loopholes.
 Now, that’s still higher than today’s top effective tax rate of around 30%.
 But those 1950s tax rates actually generated less tax revenue than subsequent periods of lower rates.
 From 1950 to 1963, income tax revenue averaged 7.5 percent of GDP; that’s less than in the Reagan years when rates were being slashed.
 This could suggest that rates are right around the Laffer Curve equilibrium point in the current economy.
 Indeed, the following chart from the WSJ makes this calculation over a variety of time periods: